NigelAlvaro/TerraformAWS/spotify-service/README.md

-# This Python Application make Weather WebApp
+# This Python Application make Spotify WebApp

-In this project, we will create Python web applications using weather API.
-The script will create a Python web server that listens on port 8989 and return SanDiego's weather on specific date when the endpoint http://localhost:8989/yyyy-mm-dd is hit.
+In this project, we will create Python web applications using Spotify API.
+The script will create a Python web server that listens on port 8989 and return the Album Cover from specific songs when the endpoint http://localhost:8989/song-name/artist-name is hit.

 ## Step 1: Installing Dependencies